Storage

 Published by

-The Waratah Super Battery, which will rank as the most powerful battery in Australia – and some say the world – was called into action on Thursday to prevent blackouts as demand surged and one third of the coal generators in New South Wales was offline.
+The Waratah Super Battery, which will rank as the most powerful battery in Australia – and some say the world – was called into action on Thursday and Friday to prevent blackouts as demand surged and one third of the coal generators in New South Wales was offline.

 Waratah, located at the site of the shuttered Munmorah coal fired power station in NSW, is normally tasked to act as a kind of “shock absorber” to the grid which allows the transmission lines feeding in to the main cities – Sydney, Newcastle and Wollongong – to operate at greater capacity.